Облачная платформаAdvanced

 When an add-on is in an intermediate state such as Installing or Deleting, you are not allowed to edit or uninstall the add-on.

-If the add-on status is unknown and the returned status.Reason is "don't install the addon in this cluster", the secret associated with the Helm release of the add-on in the cluster is typically deleted by mistake.
+If the add-on is in the Unknown state and "don't install the addon in this cluster" is returned in status.Reason, this issue is typically caused by the deletion of the secret associated with the Helm release of the add-on by mistake.
 In this case, uninstall the add-on and reinstall it with the same configurations.

 Related Operations